 Share your own feelings with your child (the parent) when, and if, they are ready.
 For some of us, sharing our thoughts and fears with our children may be beneficial and may make it easier for our children to open up to us.
 For others, sharing these things may have the opposite effect.
-Although they care about you, some parents may be on overload, and be unable to handle more than the basics of day-to-day survival.
+Although they care about you, some parents may be on overload, and be unable to handle more than the basics of day-today survival.
 For grandparents, the diagnosis is a "double whammy" because they hurt for their new grandchild, as well as for their child.
 Try to be sensitive to your children's needs without sacrificing your own.
+Help and support are available through PWS/ your own.
 Help and support are available through PWSA (USA).
 Just call.